Subdivision 1. Definitions. For purposes of this chapter, the terms defined in this section have the meanings given them.

 (b) whose recent conduct is a result of mental retardation and poses a substantial likelihood of physical harm to self or others in that there has been (i) a recent attempt or threat to physically harm self or others, or (ii) a failure and inability to obtain necessary food, clothing, shelter, safety, or medical care.

 Subd.
 15. Patient.
 "Patient" means any person who is receiving treatment or committed under this chapter.

 Subd.
 18. Regional treatment center.
-"Regional treatment center" means any state operated facility for mentally ill, mentally retarded or chemically dependent persons which is under the direct administrative authority of the commissioner.
+"Regional treatment center" means any state-operated facility for persons who are mentally ill, mentally retarded, or chemically dependent under the direct administrative authority of the commissioner.

 Subd.
 18b.
 Sexual psychopathic personality.
 "Sexual psychopathic personality" means the existence in any person of such conditions of emotional instability, or impulsiveness of behavior, or lack of customary standards of good judgment, or failure to appreciate the consequences of personal acts, or a combination of any of these conditions, which render the person irresponsible for personal conduct with respect to sexual matters, if the person has evidenced, by a habitual course of misconduct in sexual matters, an utter lack of power to control the person's sexual impulses and, as a result, is dangerous to other persons.

 Subd.
 18c.
 Sexually dangerous person. (a) A "sexually dangerous person" means a person who: